bluesky-social/atproto/packages/oauth/oauth-client-browser/README.md

 Your OAuth client metadata should be hosted at a URL that corresponds to the `client_id` of your application.
 This URL should return a JSON object with the client metadata.
-The client metadata should be configured according to the needs of your application, and must respect the [ATPROTO] spec.
+The client metadata should be configured according to the needs of your application and must respect the [ATPROTO] spec.

 ```json
 {